kleros/low-balance-bot/README.md

 > To start with PM2 use `pm2 start --node-args="-r dotenv/config" index.js --name low-balance-bot`

+> If switching networks, remember to clean the database with `yarn clean`.

 ## Other Scripts

 - `yarn format` - Lint, fix and prettify all the project.